Polytoria/Docs/docs/objects/static-classes/CoreUI.md

 {{ staticclass("CoreUI")}}

-_NEEDS AN ICON_ CoreUI is a static class that allows for the toggling of certain core GUI.
+CoreUI is a static class that allows for the toggling of certain core GUI.

 {{ clientexclusive() }}